-There are certain rules to follow when creating segments that can minimize false-positives, missing, and inaccurate matches, and more.
+Certain rules follow when creating segments that can minimize false positives, missing segments, inaccurate matches, and more.

 - Very Short Segments